banuelosj/AndroidSamples/java/shared-preferences-credential-persist/README.md

 3. Clicking the button will redirect the user to a Login Activity, where a user can enter their username and password, then click the "Save" button to store the credentials.
 4. Once the "Save" button is clicked, the user is redirected back to the MainActivity where, there is another prompt to sign-in.
 5. Click the close button, and wait for the data to load.
-6. After a user closes out of the app, and re-opens the app, they will no onger be prompted to sign in.
+6. After a user closes out of the app, and re-opens the app, they will no longer be prompted to sign in.

 ## Relevant API
 * SharedPreferencesCredentialPersistence